ahmedawny14/Technical-Task/README.md

 Overview:
 This repository contains automation script for the registration and login functionalities of NopCommerce web application.
-The tests are written using Selenium webdriver and java programming language.
+The tests are written using Selenium webdriver and java.

 Tools Used:
  1-Maven project with Selenium WebDriver